Den0702/projekt-HTML-CSS-JS-SASS/README.md

 # projekt-HTML-CSS-JS-SASS

 ## Brief description
-A static website project with the possibility of filling in, validating, and sending a web form.
+A static website project with the possibility of filling out, validating, and sending a web form.

 ## Main features
-Fully responsive web page - adapted for small mobile devices, devices with medium screen sizes as well as for desktops
+Fully responsive web page - adapted for _small mobile devices_, devices with _medium screen sizes_ as well as for _desktops_

 ## Tools and technologies used
 - HTML5 to structure the page